FlightControl-Master/MOOSE/docs/Interactive_Debug_Guide.md

 This process is essential.

-Within the MOOSE repository, there are two files that you need to consider.
+Within the MOOSE repository, there are two important files that you need to consider.
-These files are located
+These files are located in the MOOSE repository [here](https://github.com/FlightControl-Master/MOOSE/tree/master/Moose%20Development/Debugger).

+Download the MOOSE repository or the files on your disk, and read further ...

+You should have at least on your disk:

+  * debugger.lua
+  * READ.ME
+  * MissionScripting.lua

 ### 3.1. debugger.lua.